jdmamangun/DSFC12-S1G3/README.md

 First, RFM segmentation was implemented to categorize clients based on spending patterns, i.e., are they champions, loyal customers, big spenders, average buyers, new customers, infrequent buyers, lapsed buyers, promising customers, or hibernating?
 Second, k-means clustering was performed to group transactions based on amount, hour purchased, and category of product or service availed.

-RFM analysis resulted in these top three customer segments: for average customers, send personalized product recommendations based on past purchases and/or offer loyalty rewards or discounts to encourage more frequent transactions; for hibernating customers, send reactivation campaigns with limited-time offers to entice them; and for loyal customers, show appreciation with exclusive offers such as larger discounts on partner merchants and/or cross-sell other categories to increase spend.
+RFM analysis resulted in these top three customer segments: for average customers, send personalized product recommendations based on past purchases and/or offer discounts to encourage more frequent transactions; for hibernating customers, send reactivation campaigns with limited-time offers to entice them; and for loyal customers, show appreciation with exclusive offers such as larger discounts on partner merchants and/or cross-sell other categories to increase spend.
 On the other hand, k-means generated four transaction clusters, as shown in the image below.

 ![image](https://github.com/jdmamangun/DataScienceFellowshipSprint1-Eskwelabs/assets/125948646/a27031dd-49ec-49c9-a0d5-5c75f9705601)